JTPOdev/SafeCOD-Sui/README.md

 | **Alicoben, Dominic** | Blockchain Integration | Sui escrow transactions, Wallet context, Balance/NFT fetching |
 | **Barillo, Will** | Testing & Documentation | Order simulation logic, Error handling, README documentation |

+> **📝 Note:** This project was developed collaboratively on a single laptop during our team sessions.
+As a result, all Git commits appear under one team member's account.
+The contributions listed above reflect each member's actual work on the project.

 ---

 ## 📦 Installation